The Chief Operating Officer Job Description for Scaling Fintech Firms

 Market Intelligence and Salary Benchmarking

-We provide real-time data on COO salaries which currently range from £150,000 to £250,000 plus equity.
+We provide real-time data on COO salaries, which currently range from £150,000 to £250,000 plus equity.

 This specific benchmarking ensures a 95% offer acceptance rate for our executive placements.